oop-eng/oop-eng.github.io/task07.md

 	}
 }
 ```

-3) Use the following `Main` class to test implemented functionality.
+3) Use the following `Main` class to test implemented functionality:

 ```java
 public class Main {